rundfunk47/stinsen/README.md

-Clone the repo and run the _StinsenApp_ to get a feel for how _Stinsen_ can be used. _StinsenApp_ works on iOS, tvOS, watchOS and macOS and uses the MVVM-C architecture.
+Clone the repo and run the _StinsenApp_ to get a feel for how _Stinsen_ can be used. _StinsenApp_ works on iOS, tvOS, watchOS and macOS.
 It attempts to showcase many of the features _Stinsen_ has available for you to use.

 # Who are responsible? 🙋🏽‍♀️